 Hangovers can be brutal.
 They come on when alcohol metabolism is finished.
-And, when they do, they can take a toll on your physical and mental health.
+And when they do, they can affect your physical and mental health.

-Hangovers can also severely impact your productivity and performance at work or in school.
+Hangovers can also severely impact your productivity and performance at work or school.

 Excessive alcohol consumption can lead to worse hangovers that feel like the flu.